-Jerry sits in on drums with "A Bullet For Joey", a Detroit band, playing the Doors' ROADHOUSE BLUES and Van Halens' JUMP.
+Jerry sits in on drums with Detroit band "A Bullet For Joey", playing the The Doors' ROADHOUSE BLUES and Van Halens' JUMP.

 Jerry is an accomplished and professional drummer, singer and percussionist who has played with musical guitar great Robbie Kreiger (The Doors), Tito & Johnny Jackson (The Jackson Five Tour), Keyboardist Patrick Moraz (Yes), Drummer Vinnie Appice (Black Sabbath/Dio), Saxophonist Sal Marquez (Frank Zappa/Dave Grusin), Grammy Award winner and guitarist Olivier Scoazec (Buckwheat Zydeco), and guitar virtuoso Del Casher (Elvis Presley) who is known as Papa Wah Wah for inventing the wah wah pedal.

 Growing up in the seventies, Jerry was infatuated with the hard and progressive rock bands of the day such as: YES, GENESIS, ELP, GENTLE GIANT and PINK FLOYD.
 His favorite straight rock bans included: LED ZEPPELIN, THE DOORS, JIMI HENDRIX, ALICE COOPER, AEROSMITH, and others.